Find Information on Specific CF Mutations

 Cystic fibrosis is a

 With Cystic Fibrosis Foundation support, an international team of researchers created an online database that provides information about different mutations and symptoms associated with each mutation.
 This online resource is designed for people with CF and their families, researchers, health professionals, and the general public.

 The database can be found on the website CFTR2, which stands for the Clinical and Functional Translation of CFTR.
 This growing database has information from nearly 90,000 people with CF, collected by CF patient registries and care centers around the world.

-The CFTR2 website describes the characteristics of 374 of the most common CFTR mutations, representing 97 percent of mutations in the CF population worldwide.
+The CFTR2 website describes the characteristics of several hundred of the most common CFTR mutations.
 Users can search by entering one or two mutations.

 The search results cannot predict how mutations will affect a particular individual because they do not include information about other factors that might influence the course of someone's disease.
 Site organizers recommend that users consult their doctor or genetic counselor for additional information about any one person.

 The CFTR2 project is a collaboration between the Cystic Fibrosis Foundation; Johns Hopkins University, Baltimore; the Hospital for Sick Children, Toronto; and the Cystic Fibrosis Centre, Verona, Italy.